Mahsa-Ehsanifard/WGCNA/README.md

 abline(h = 0.20,v = 0.80, col = "red")
 ```

 Now we can extract the hub genes as a table based on two criteria simultaneously.
+The hub genes have MM values more than 80% membership in the module, and GS values more than 20% significant correlation with a particular trait.

 ```{r}
 Probes = names(datExpr)